 If you have free choice, the most comfortable OS for developing with ZeroMQ is probably Ubuntu.

-- Make sure that libtool, autoconf, automake are installed.
+- Make sure that libtool, pkg-config, build-essential, autoconf, and automake are installed.

 - Check whether uuid-dev package, uuid/e2fsprogs RPM or equivalent on your system is installed.

 - To install ZeroMQ system-wide run sudo make install.

 - On Linux, run sudo ldconfig after installing ZeroMQ.